 (For a discussion of all three forms of relief that might be available to you, see "Differences Between Asylum Withholding of Removal, and Protection Under Convention Against Torture.")

-Although the requirements to be granted CAT protection are higher than those for asylum (you need to prove that it is more likely than not that you would be tortured), and this form of relief provides more limited benefits than asylum does, there are advantages to applying for it:
+Although the requirements to be granted CAT protection are higher than those for asylum (you need to prove that it is more likely than not that you would be tortured in your home country), and CAT relief provides more limited benefits than asylum does, there are important positive aspects to applying for it:

 Also, CAT protection may be terminated if you are no longer at risk of torture in your country of origin.
 If the Department of Homeland Security ("DHS") believes that it is safe for you to go back, DHS can start a new case in immigration court to try to convince an Immigration Judge ("IJ") that you should be sent back.

-Moreover, CAT protection does not make you eligible for a green card or naturalization, and it does not provide any rights to your family members.
+Moreover, CAT protection does not make you eligible for a green card or naturalization, and it does not provide any rights to your family members as asylum does.

-To qualify for protection under CAT, you have to show that it is more likely than not that you would be tortured if removed to the country from which you are claiming protection.
+To qualify for protection under CAT, you must show that it is more likely than not that you would be tortured if removed to the country from which you are claiming protection.

-The harm you fear must meet the definition of “torture” under the CAT – that is, it must be any intentional unlawful infliction of severe (physical or mental) suffering or pain, with consent of a public official, for purposes such as punishment, obtaining a confession, intimidation, or discrimination.
-To qualify for CAT protection, the torture must be done by, at the request of your government, or with the permission or agreement of your government.
+The harm you fear must meet the definition of "torture" under the CAT.
+That is, it must be intentional unlawful infliction of severe (physical or mental) suffering or pain, with consent of a public official, for purposes such as punishment, obtaining a confession, intimidation, or discrimination.
+The torture must be done by, at the request of your government, or with the permission or agreement of your government.
 You must be unable to get away from your torturer.

-Torture can include many different types of harm - such as rape, electric shock, being forced to take drugs or other substances, being deprived of food or water, physical beatings, and threats of such harm.
+More literally, torture can include many different types of harm, such as rape, electric shock, being forced to take drugs or other substances, being deprived of food or water, physical beatings, and threats of such harm.

 CAT protection is a mandatory form of relief.
 That is, the IJ must grant you CAT protection if you meet all of the required elements.
 The IJ cannot consider any subjective or discretionary factors to deny you this form of relief.
 Simply put, the U.S. government cannot return you to a country where there are substantial reasons for believing that you would be in danger of being tortured.